Egypt–Saudi Arabia relations: After July 2013

 Saudi Arabia was among the various countries that explicitly welcomed the appointment of the interim government following the July 2013 removal of Morsi from office.
 Soon afterward, relations between the two countries improved greatly.

 In April 2016, King Salman of Saudi Arabia made a five-day visit to Egypt, during which the two countries signed economic agreements worth approximately $25 billion and also made an agreement to "return" Tiran and Sanafir, two Egyptian-administered islands in the Gulf of Aqaba, to Saudi control.
 The announcement of the transfer of the islands provoked a backlash in Egypt, in both social media and traditional media, including outlets which had been firmly supportive of the Egyptian president Abdel Fattah el-Sisi.

 Over the issue between Saudi Arabia and Egypt on Sanafir and Tiran, talks between Yitzhak Molcho from Israel and Sameh Shoukry, the Foreign Minister of Egypt, were leaked, according to the Middle East Monitor.
 The Muslim Brotherhood is linked to the "Middle East Monitor".
 The Middle East Eye leaked the audio.
 Muslim Brotherhood supporters are connected to the "Middle East Eye".
 Eric Trager noted that the tape was leaked by an agency run by the Muslim Brotherhood.

 Egypt has also strongly backed the Saudi stance during the Qatar diplomatic crisis.

 In 2019, Saudi Arabia pledged an amount of $7 million for developmental projects in Egypt.

 In May 2021, the embassy of Saudi Arabia in Egypt said that citizens traveling to Egypt have to buy an entry visa upon arrival for $25 and can pay immediately on arrival.
+On March 12, 2025, the Parliament of Egypt approved a bilateral investment protection agreement with Saudi Arabia.
+The agreement aims to enhance capital inflows, generate employment opportunities, and strengthen economic relations between the two countries.